 Zuppa Toscana with Sausage, Potatoes, and Bacon

 Zuppa Toscana literally means “soup in the style of Tuscany”, a definition that leaves a lot of room for interpretation.
-This creamy, hearty version is packed with buttery yellow potatoes, Italian sausage, bacon, and kale.
+This hearty version is packed with buttery yellow potatoes, Italian sausage, bacon, and kale.
+It’s creamy, delicious, comforting, and completely crave worthy.

 “Traditional” Zuppa Toscana (if there even is such a thing) includes zucchini, cannelloni beans, celery, carrots, and tomatoes in addition to kale, potatoes and pancetta, and is served over toasted bread.
 This recipe is the Americanized version.
 Although, honestly, it’s a totally different soup.
 The only reason why I’m calling it Zuppa Toscana is because it’s what so many Americans have come to associate with the name.